vAlerainTech/vAlerianSword-InternetProgramAnalysis/README.md

 You need a Windows system with. net8.0 installed, then proceed with the operation.

-First, download https://github.com/WhiteFoxLinux/vAlerianSword-InternetProgramAnalysis/tree/main/Some-dependencies inside 'VAlerian Sword - Internet Program Analysis_vAlerian.exe' and 'loader_vAlerian.exe'
+First, download https://github.com/WhiteFoxLinux/vAlerianSword-InternetProgramAnalysis/tree/main/Some-dependencies inside `VAlerian Sword - Internet Program Analysis_vAlerian.exe` and `loader_vAlerian.exe`